 Areas that have implemented protected bike lanes have seen positive changes in their communities.

 A protected bike lane is a separate area for bicyclists, similar to a sidewalk.
-The area may be separated by planters or other types of barriers to offer an additional layer of protection from motorists.
+The area may be separated by planters or other types of barriers to offering an additional layer of protection from motorists.

 In New York City, a protected bike lane on 9th Avenue led to a 57 percent decline in bicyclist injuries.